yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/Syllabus.md

 - Class rules and policies.
 - Course overview.
 - Capstone Project (this is a project that each team presents on the last day of class, each team can be 3-5 people)
-- Requirements of Capstone Project (a Github link, a LaTex presentation using OverLeaf, and for bonus part a software package; discussion of potential usage of data sets)
+- Requirements of Capstone Project (a Github link, a LaTex presentation using [OverLeaf](https://www.overleaf.com/), and for bonus part a software package; discussion of potential usage of data sets)
 - Big picture (or mind-map) of statistical learning, machine learning, and artificial intelligence.

 Afternoon Session - Topics and In-Class Activities:
 - Data and Big Data
 - Introduction of Statistical Learning
 - R and other programming languages for analytics.
-- Class Lab: R and RStudio installation.
+- Class Lab: R and RStudio installation | [Link](https://www.rstudio.com/products/rstudio/download/).
 - Class Lab: Introduction to Overleaf

 Post-Session Readings and Assignments: